 Applicants misrepresenting where they live—to qualify for location-specific financial products or even more “benign” products like access to a streaming service—can also be considered a form of presenting false information.

-Unfortunately, this type of fraud is challenging to detect because, contrary to third-party fraud, the applicant is unlikely to call out any misstatements on their own.
+Unfortunately, this type of true fraud is challenging to detect because, contrary to third-party fraud, the applicant is unlikely to call out any misstatements on their own.

 Abuse